 “I have a story to tell – it’s a story of change,” says Muntu Vilakazi.
-His current solo exhibition, entitled The Politics of Bling: An Eastrand Culture Quest, brings South Africa’s socio-economic changes – for the good, and for the worse – into sharp focus.
+His solo exhibition, entitled The Politics of Bling: An Eastrand Culture Quest, brings South Africa’s socio-economic changes – for the good, and for the worse – into sharp focus.

 Using an unobtrusive camera and shooting from the hip, Vilakazi’s images were taken between 2009 and 2013, and depict drag-racing events in three of Johannesburg’s east rand townships, namely Vosloorus, Katlehong, and Kwa-Thema.
 In his photographic series, Vilakazi presents the viewer with fast cars pulling donuts on dusty streets, girls in very short skirts, gogos, designer suits and sunglasses, and fold-up tables decked with cognac.